Salmon Fly Swim Time

 Sub Surface Salmon Fly Thoughts

 Once you've mastered the art of Spey casting or whatever cast you use to deliver a reasonable length of line consistently to the salmon river it is crucial that your thoughts not only become 'sub surface' but also on covering as much water effectively & consistently as you can throughout the salmon fishing day.
+It's never been too easy to catch salmon (except for the odd occasion!) so make sure you're bringing to the table the necessary water coverage strategy required for success.

 Salmon Pool Coverage